eaasglobal/docs/eaas token/readme.md

 ===

 :::information
-$DEOIN TOKEN aims to become a CO2 credit for b2b and b2c users by complying with EU Sustainability regulations and the Paris Treaty.
+$DEPIN TOKEN aims to become a CO2 credit for b2b and b2c users by complying with EU Sustainability regulations and the Paris Treaty.
 :::

 # Real World Asset (RWA) Utility: